seanlarkin99/FYP/README.md

 # Created following a tutorial
 This code was implemented following a [tutorial from DappUniversity](https://www.youtube.com/watch?v=YPbgjPPC1d0)

-There were a few snags along the way as some of the tutorial is a couple of years old and some of the libraries were outdated.
+There were a few snags along the way as the tutorial is a couple of years old and some of the libraries were outdated.

-As of date of publishing this code is fully functional using the most up to date libraries.
+As of the date of publishing this code is fully functional using the most up to date libraries.

 # Libraries Used